aptos-labs/move-vscode-extension/editors/code/README.md

-# Move on Aptos Language Extension
+# Move on Aptos – Official Move Language Support

 This is the official extension for the [Move on Aptos smart-contract language](https://aptos.dev/en/build/smart-contracts).